-We have discussed in detail the advantages of using the Awesome Oscillator for and in your trading.
-We have explained how you can use the tool in detail.
-One of the advantages of the indicator is its usage in determining divergence and convergence (point 3 of that article).
-However, considering the importance of divergence and convergence, the topic deserves to be expanded into a full-scale article, explaining the power of divergence.
+We have discussed the advantages of using the Awesome Oscillator in your trading.
+We explained how you can use the tool in detail.
+One of the advantages of the indicator is its usage in determining divergence and convergence.
+However, considering the importance of divergence and convergence, the topic deserves to be expanded into a full-scale article.
+We will fully explain the power of divergence.

 Before we dive into the reason why divergence and convergence is a vital tool, let us first explain what it means.